gautierstoll/ScMaBoSS/README.md

 ## Running a MaBoSS server

 For using `ScMaBoSS`, a MaBoSS server should be running somewhere in your computer (or on a distant machine accessible by a fixed ip address).
-For that, a MaBoSS server should have been compiled from the last version of MaBoSS [MaBoSS Git](https://github.com/maboss-bkmc/MaBoSS-env-2.0):
+For that, a MaBoSS server should have been compiled from the last version of [MaBoSS Git](https://github.com/maboss-bkmc/MaBoSS-env-2.0):

 In the `engine/src/` folder of the source,